Check this space for occasional updates and other items of interest.

 A note on horticultural societies

 Is the attraction to an option like horticultural societies itself a product of civilization?
 The pull to find something more sedentary, some way by which we take more control over our food supply, separating ourselves more from local ecosystems in order to exert control over them, so living less as we evolved living, may sometimes be hard to resist for many of us who have grown up in civilization.
-But while horticultural methods, informed for instance by permaculture principles, will likely be necessary as a transitional tool post-civilization, perhaps the truth for our long term future is there before us in the only way of living to have endured for all of human history.
+But while horticultural methods, informed for instance by permaculture principles, will no doubt be necessary as a transitional tool post-civilization, perhaps the truth for our long term future is there before us in the only way of living to have endured for all of human history.

 A note on "tending the wild"